 To be advanced to Ph.D. candidacy, the student must have:

-Completed at least 54 graduate credits (including 24 credits from a prior Master's degree) and all other degree requirements (see A-F listed above), other than the dissertation and dissertation research credits.
+Completed at least 54 graduate credits (including 24 credits from a prior MA degree) and all other degree requirements (see A-F listed above), other than the dissertation and dissertation research credits.

 Submitted to the Graduate Program Director a written prospectus outlining the nature and aims of the dissertation that has been approved by the student's advisor and at least one other Art Department faculty member who will serve as Chair of the defense (see below).
 When all of these requirements have been completed satisfactorily, the Director of Graduate Studies will submit the Advancement to Doctoral Candidacy form to the Dean of the Graduate School for approval.